 Spettigue, W., & Henderson, K. A. (2004, February 13).
 Eating disorders and the role of the media.
 Retrieved from http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2533817/

 Williams, M. S., Thomsen, S. R., & McCoy, J. K. (2003).
 Looking for an accurate mirror: A model for the relationship between media use and anorexia.
 Eating Behaviors, 4(2), 127-134.

 This is a sample essay written by one of our professional writers.
-Use this sample only as a reference material and do not pass it as your own.
-This will be considered plagiarism.
-You can however order a paper from our site and have it written according to your specifications and requirements.
+Use this sample only as reference material, and do not pass it as your own as it will be considered plagiarism.
+You can, however, order a paper from our site and have it written according to your specifications and requirements.

 Previous post: 3 Easy Tips on How to Edit Your Own Essay